Tools for authors

 EndNote Training Tool Video Informative EndNote video training tool to help discover and analyze data, track and measure trends and performance, and collaborate and publish research.

 Mendeley is software for managing and sharing research papers.
-It allows you to create an organized desktop library of academic papers by indexing collections of documents, extracting the metadata from them and allowing the user to add tags and categories to the collection.
-Online database allowing you to view collection online, explore research trends, and connect with other researchers in your field.
+It allows you to create an organized desktop library of academic papers by indexing collections of documents, extracting the metadata from them, and allowing the user to add tags and categories to the collection.
+The online database allows you to view collections online, explore research trends, and connect with other researchers in your field.

 NIH Open Access Policy To advance science and improve human health, NIH makes the peer-reviewed articles it funds publicly available on PubMed Central.
 The NIH public access policy requires scientists to submit final peer-reviewed journal manuscripts that arise from NIH funds to PubMed Central immediately upon acceptance for publication.
 This site guides you through the compliance process.

 NIH Manuscript Submission System This provides a direct link to the NIH Open Access submission system.

 As a researcher, you need to distinguish yourself from others with the same or similar names to insure that your research will be found and properly credited to you as the author.
 ORCID is rapidly gained prominence as a solution to this problem.

 ORCID IDs are permanent, unique identifiers for researchers that are seeing widespread adoption by academic institutions, funders, and journals.
 Creating an ORCID identifier takes about 30 seconds at the ORCID website.

 ORCID (Open Researcher and Contributor Identifier) is an international, interdisciplinary, open, non-profit mechanism to maintain a registry of persistent unique researcher identifiers and a transparent method of linking research activities and outputs to these identifiers.
 Obtaining an ORCID identifier is free of charge to individuals.
 The ORCID Registry can be used to manage your record of academic activities and to search for others in the Registry.